medienrocker/NumberTrainer/README.md

 If the wrong number is clicked the background turns into light red and a motivating audioclip says something like "try again".

 Scope:
-1. realisation as local Website
+1. realisation as local Website ✔️ DONE!
 2. as a moodle database activity
 3. as an android (iOS) app
 4. as H5P activity